MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-__unnamed_struct_0cb6_4.md

 </tr>
 </table></span></div>
 When calling the <b>Handler</b> routine, the caller passes in a single call parameter, which is a pointer to a structure of type <a href="..\portcls\ns-portcls-_pcmethod_request.md">PCMETHOD_REQUEST</a>.

+#### - Id

+Specifies the method ID.
+This member identifies a method item in the method set.
+If the method set contains <i>n</i> items, valid method IDs are integers in the range 0 to <i>n</i>-1.

+#### - Set

+Specifies the method set.
+This member is a pointer to a GUID that uniquely identifies the method set.

 ## -remarks